|

 (2001); Cojjrpus: A Home Movie for Selena; Las Madres: The

-of Plaza de Mayo; Sometimes My Feet Go Numb; The Devil Never
+Mothers of Plaza de Mayo; Sometimes My Feet Go Numb; The Devil Never

 Sleeps

-Producer of Independent dramatic films, performance art , videos,
+Producer of Independent dramatic films, performance art, videos,

 and documentaries